EPA/OSHA Asbestos Violations Result in Big Fines

 Baton Rouge Companies Fined by OSHA for Asbestos Violations

 July 30, 2009

-OSHA cited three Baton Rouge based companies, Louisiana Health Care Consultants LLC, Dean Building Holdings and Bob Dean Enterprises, for three alleged willful and 10 alleged serious violations of federal health and safety regulations.
+OSHA cited three Baton Rouge based companies, Louisiana Health Care Consultants LLC, Dean Building Holdings, and Bob Dean Enterprises, for three alleged willful and 10 alleged serious violations of federal health and safety regulations.
 The proposed fines for all violations totaled $112,000.
-Included in the list of violations were multiple accounts of worker exposure due to lack of safety equipment.
+Included in the list of violations were multiple accounts of worker exposure due to a lack of safety equipment.